Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/testing/_index.en.md

-After this modification the application is set up correctly with a client that can be authorized with Maskinporten when sending the instantiation request to application B. However, this request will not be executed successfully due to the receiving application is not running.
-App-localtest is limited to only handle one running application, but if the receiving application is running in the environment, preferably in tt02 during test, you can change the request to point to this environment instead of local.altinn.cloud.
+After this modification the application is set up correctly with a client that can be authorized with Maskinporten when sending the instantiation request to application B. However, this request will not be executed successfully due to application B is not running.
+App-localtest is limited to only handle one running application, but if application B is running in the environment, preferably in tt02 during test, you can change the request to point to this environment instead of local.altinn.cloud.
 This can be done by changing the envUrl in the `AppClient.CreateNewInstance()` method.